mariusrubo/Unity-Humanoid-TransportObjects/README.md

 * Copy your object and name it something like "Object1Destination".
 This serves to visually indicate where your character should place the object.
 On this copy, delete everything you previously added to your object and has now been copied, too.
 Switch off the Mesh Renderer to make the copy invisible, but keep its box collider.
 * Don't specify your object or the transform it is placed on as obstacles in the Navigation Mesh, because this will keep the character from walking close enough to the object to grab it.

-## Controll Transportation behavior from one center script
+## Control transportation behavior from one center script
 * Place the script "TransportInterface.cs" to any object in your scene.
 Insert your character, the objects and their destinations accordingly.
 * Also define position and rotation for the HoldPoint individually for each object.
 This allows you to hold each object in a certain way (e.g. a guitar may be held in a different angle than a book).
 For now, you can just insert (0, 1, 0.4) for all positions and each object's rotation for all HoldPoint rotations.
 * Press Play, click on the buttons in Game View.